cifre-labs/discord-bot-template/README.md

 7. Go back to your Discord Server where you added your bot, and try to run the command `/hello`.

 ## Creating a Command
 Each command is a separate `.js` file.
 All of the commands are located in [./src/commands/](https://github.com/cifrelabs/discord-bot-template/tree/main/src/commands).
-You can use the included file, [hello.js](https://github.com/cifrelabs/discord-bot-template/blob/main/src/commands/hello.js), as a guide.
+You can use the already-included-sample-command file, [hello.js](https://github.com/cifrelabs/discord-bot-template/blob/main/src/commands/hello.js), as a guide.
 To add choices to your slash command, refer to this [documentation](https://discordjs.guide/interactions/slash-commands.html#choices).

 ## Reminders
 - We highly suggest to not write your program inside [index.js](https://github.com/cifrelabs/discord-bot-template/blob/main/index.js) but instead create handlers for listeners for better organization.
 In our convention, we place these events in the [./src/handlers](https://github.com/cifrelabs/discord-bot-template/tree/main/src/handlers) folder (e.g. [message-create-handler.js](https://github.com/cifrelabs/discord-bot-template/blob/main/src/handlers/message-create-handler.js) and [button-handler.js](https://github.com/cifrelabs/discord-bot-template/blob/main/src/handlers/button-handler.js)).